Areas of Expertise

 When I joined the UNF faculty in Fall 2010, I had already established mathematical problem solving as my research and scholarship line of inquiry.
 I am especially interested in how models affect the way students comprehend and solve mathematical problems.
 How people represent their thinking during problem solving using different models fascinates me.
 As a result, my research includes the study of three types of models—mental, semiotic, and physical—and how the choice of model affects understanding and learning.
 By investigating the use of these models with different types of problems, I am learning how the choice of representation both supports and hinders problem comprehension.

-From analyses of think aloud data collected for my dissertation (Boote, 2014; Keller, 2008) to written interactions of line graphs (Boote & Boote, in press) to think aloud data currently being collected with MBA students, I have identified a number of factors that affect problem comprehension.
+From analyses of think aloud data collected for my dissertation (Boote, 2014; Keller, 2008) to written interactions of line graphs (Boote & Boote, 2017) to think aloud data currently being collected with MBA students, I have identified a number of factors that affect problem comprehension.
 Background knowledge, problem context, and assessment format impacts a person’s ability to interpret a graph, an example of a problem type that I have studied extensively.
 One thing, in particular, that makes graph interpretation so challenging is translating the semiotic model (the graph) (Roth & Bowen, 2001) into an accurate mental model (Meyer & Hegarty, 1996).
 Additionally, understanding problem context is critical to solving intentionally misleading problems (Boote & Boote, 2016).
-When learners habitually use mathematical procedures without first understanding the scenario of a problem, comprehension and self-correction suffers.
+When learners habitually use mathematical procedures without first understanding the scenario of a problem, comprehension and self-correction suffer.
 My studies have also explored interactions between problem solvers and specific attributes of models they use (Boote & Boote, 2016).
 From studying these interactions across problem types and populations, these studies’ findings suggest the importance of model choice to support and connect conceptual and procedural comprehension.

 Both of my articles from the dissertation focus on students’ abilities to solve graph interpretation problems involving science line graphs, an important topic emphasized in data modeling within Common Core State Standards Mathematics (CCSSM) (2010) and Next Generation Science Standards (NGSS) (2013).
 The first article (Boote, 2014a) was published online in 2012 with the Journal of Science Teacher Education (JSTE) [h5-index: 25], the flagship journal of the Association for Science Teacher Education and published in print in 2014.
 In this article, I used Bertin’s (1967/1983) semiotic theory of graph interpretation and analyzed think aloud protocols using a data collection instrument I designed for the study.
 I developed the Graph Interpretation Scoring Rubric (Boote, 2014) from my synthesis of prior graph interpretation literature using Bertin’s graph question levels (1967/1983) as an organizing framework.
 My analysis revealed that participants interacted differently with line graphs depending on the level of graph question.
 The analysis also revealed two distinct patterns of graph interpretation behavior for Intermediate Level Questions.
 Both of these findings added to the literature on graph interpretation.

-“Leaping from Discrete to Continuous Independent Variables: Sixth Graders' Science Line Graph Interpretations” is slated to be published March 2017 in The Elementary School Journal [h5-index: 27].
+“Leaping from Discrete to Continuous Independent Variables: Sixth Graders' Science Line Graph Interpretations” is published in The Elementary School Journal [h5-index: 27].
 In this article, my co-author and I used three graph component processes (Carpenter & Shah, 1998; Shah & Hoeffner, 2002) as our theoretical framework.
 We found that participants’ difficulties with continuous data were the result of their “mis-modeling” continuous independent variables using their background knowledge of discrete independent variables.
 Most participants used procedural approaches even for questions that elicited science background knowledge.
 We argued that mis-modeling and an overreliance on procedures were the result of subtle gaps between the 3-5 and 6-8 grade bands in both the CCSSM (2010) and NGSS (2013).

 Issues of mis-modeling and ignoring problem context have also emerged from my research with older learners engaging with different problem types.
 Over a span of four years, I collected and analyzed data from problem solving journals (n=121), an assignment in my elementary mathematics methods course.
 Each semester I have been fascinated to see problem solving trends across different groups of learners.
 These rich data are the focus of a manuscript published with the Journal of Mathematics Teacher Education (h5-index: 20) (Boote & Boote, 2016).
 In this paper, my co-author and I used mixed-methods content analysis to understand the mathematical habits of pre-service teachers (PSTs) across six semesters.
 We selected one of the most provocative problems to analyze from their journals, The Log Problem, a problem type we classified as “intentionally misleading.”
 Our analysis revealed that 66% of PSTs answered incorrectly, because they ignored the problem context and modeled the scenario using arithmetic or algebra.
 The overreliance on using mathematical procedures without connecting them to conceptual understanding is one of the largest problems in mathematics education (National Council of Teachers of Mathematics, 2014).